 Switzerland loves cash

+Swiss love cash.
 Article published in La Liberté newspaper on December 19, 2022.

 Pierre-André Sieber

 Buying consumer goods with cash?
 Italy has just increased the maximum amount payable in cash by the average consumer (see below), officially to counter the greed of card and digital payment institutes.
 And in Switzerland?
+Swiss love cash.
 Unlike its neighbors, the land of banks does not apply a ceiling to cash transactions.

-A Swiss peculiarity.
-In 2020, National Councillor Jean-Luc Addor (UDC/Valais) even attempted to enshrine the right to pay in cash in the Constitution, but the Federal Council opposed the idea, deeming the existing legal provisions to be sufficient.
+In 2020, National Councillor Jean-Luc Addor (UDC/Valais) even tried to enshrine the right to pay in cash in the Constitution, but the Federal Council opposed the idea, deeming the legal provisions to be sufficient.
 “The Federal Law on Currency and Means of Payment requires everyone to accept Swiss banknotes in payment, without any limit on the amount,” confirms Lisa Desjardins, financial compliance expert at Claritis in Geneva.
 “This does not mean, however, that there is no control over the risk of money laundering, but the system is based on the seller’s diligence and not on limiting the means of payment.

 No limit of 1,000 euros as in France or 5,000 euros as in Italy.
 So, from Romanshorn to Geneva, for example, buying an ultra-expensive luxury car with francs is allowed.
 “It would indeed be possible to buy a luxury car in cash, but if the amount exceeds 100,000 Swiss francs, the buyer must know his or her identity,” stresses Lisa Desjardins.
 “In this case, checks against money laundering and qualified tax offences are the responsibility of the trader, i.e. the seller.
 He must ensure the buyer’s identity by means of an identity document, a copy of which he keeps for 10 years”.
 The merchant must also verify the beneficial owner of the sum.
 If the buyer acquires a car on behalf of his or her spouse, to whom the money used to pay for the car belongs, the latter must also be identified by the seller as the beneficial owner.

-The other side of the coin
+Swiss love cash: the other side of the coin.

 Capping cash amounts to counter the financing of terrorism or organized crime also has a downside.
 “This measure primarily affects small consumers and retailers who, in a difficult economic climate, are either disappearing or being taken over by large groups or criminal organizations,” explains Marina Weaver, Director at Global Risk Profile in Geneva.
 “The main transactions are already carried out in cryptocurrencies or international bank transfers.
 On the other hand, cash movements used by governments for their ‘special operations’ benefit from protections that strengthen the bridges between transnational crime, finance and, above all, states.”